Monthly Children's Programs:

 OMBBC (Old Man Boring Book Club): Join us for reviews of the latest history and biography books available at Elkins.
 The club consists of several adults from the community.
 This group will meet the first Thursday of each month at 7:00pm.
 Women are invited and encouraged to attend!
 This group typically decides to take July and August off.
 Join them again in September!

 RUG BRAIDING!
 Kate Goegel teaches oval rug braiding here at the Library.
 Usually there is a small materials fee, sign-up is required and the class size is limited.
 Some experience recommended.
 Please contact Sue at 783-4386 for information concerning the next session.

 Children's Programming, materials and activities are at the core of Elkins Public Library's mission year-round.
 However, our Summers Reading Program is designed to encourage children to keep reading and encouraging in their library during the Summer.
-We know that you LOVE your Library so let's tell the world...
-LIBRARIES ROCK!!
+We know that you LOVE your Library so join us in discovering a Universe of Stories!

-This summer, we will be celebrating all the amazing things that happen in a modern library by discovering through books, crafts, activities, food and MUSIC!
+In Summer 2019, we celebrate all the amazing things that happen in a modern library by discovering through books, crafts, activities, food and MUSIC!

 Come enjoy 16 programs surrounding this theme in June and July 2019!